What is a persona in marketing?

 There are maybe 10 different personality types - really fascinating stuff and really scary stuff if you want to look up yourself and see what it says.

-How we use Crystal at IBM is we took a list of titles that were a fit with our customer base, I had my team go and research people on LinkedIn that had that title.
+How we use Crystal at IBM is we took a list of titles that were a fit with our customer base, and I had my team go and research people on LinkedIn that had that title.

 So, who is the global Chief Technology Officer at JP Morgan?
 Andrew Lang.